 MP for Kensington and Bayswater

-Joe Powell is a Labour (Co-op) MP for Kensington and Bayswater, first elected in July 2024.
-He serves on the Housing, Communities and Local Government Committee and previously sat on the Public Office Accountability Bill committee, reflecting a focus on housing and local government policy.
-His parliamentary work has included involvement in housing policy and accountability measures during his time in Parliament.
+Joe Powell is Labour MP for Kensington and Bayswater, elected in 2024.
+He serves on the Housing, Communities and Local Government Committee and contributed to the Public Office (Accountability) Bill committee in late 2025.
+He has recorded relatively low parliamentary attendance compared with his party.

-Declares six financial interests, including donations and other support related to his work as an MP, gifts and hospitality from UK sources, land and property holdings, and miscellaneous interests.
+Declares six financial interests: donations and other support for MP activities; gifts, benefits and hospitality from UK sources; land or property holdings (UK or abroad); and miscellaneous interests.

 Generated 21 February 2026